julep-ai/julep/README.md

 # Define the main workflow
 main:
   - prompt:
       - role: system
         content: >-
           You are a research assistant.
           Generate 100 diverse search queries related to the topic:
           {{inputs[0].topic}}

           Write one query per line.
     unwrap: true

   # Evaluate the search queries using a simple python expression
   - evaluate:
       search_queries: "_.split('\n')"

   # Run the web search in parallel for each query
   - over: "_.search_queries"
     map:
       tool: web_search
       arguments:
         query: "_"
     parallelism: 100

   # Collect the results from the web search
   - evaluate:
       results: "'\n'.join([item.result for item in _])"

   # Summarize the results
   - prompt:
       - role: system
         content: >
           You are a research summarizer.
 Create a comprehensive summary of the following research results on the topic {{inputs[0].topic}}.
           The summary should be well-structured, informative, and highlight key findings and insights:
           {{_.results}}
     unwrap: true

   # Send the summary to Discord
   - tool: discord_webhook
     arguments:
       content: >
         **Research Summary for {{inputs[0].topic}}**

         {{_}}
 ```

-> [!TIP]
-> Julep is really useful when you want to build AI agents that can maintain context and state over long-term interactions.
-It's great for designing complex, multi-step workflows and integrating various tools and APIs directly into your agent's processes.
->
-> In this example, Julep will automatically manage parallel executions, retry failed steps, resend API requests, and keep the tasks running reliably until completion.
+In this example, Julep will automatically manage parallel executions, retry failed steps, resend API requests, and keep the tasks running reliably until completion.

-## Key Features

-1. 🧠 **Persistent AI Agents**: Remember context and information over long-term interactions.
-2. 💾 **Stateful Sessions**: Keep track of past interactions for personalized responses.
-3. 🔄 **Multi-Step Tasks**: Build complex, multi-step processes with loops and decision-making.
-4. ⏳ **Task Management**: Handle long-running tasks that can run indefinitely.
-5. 🛠️ **Built-in Tools**: Use built-in tools and external APIs in your tasks.
-6. 🔧 **Self-Healing**: Julep will automatically retry failed steps, resend messages, and generally keep your tasks running smoothly.
-7. 📚 **RAG**: Use Julep's document store to build a system for retrieving and using your own data.

-Julep is ideal for applications that require AI use cases beyond simple prompt-response models.

-## Why Julep vs. LangChain?

-### Different Use Cases

-Think of LangChain and Julep as tools with different focuses within the AI development stack.

-LangChain is great for creating sequences of prompts and managing interactions with AI models.
-It has a large ecosystem with lots of pre-built integrations, which makes it convenient if you want to get something up and running quickly.
-LangChain fits well with simple use cases that involve a linear chain of prompts and API calls.

-Julep, on the other hand, is more about building persistent AI agents that can remember things over long-term interactions.
-It shines when you need complex tasks that involve multiple steps, decision-making, and integration with various tools or APIs directly within the agent's process.
-It's designed from the ground up to manage persistent sessions and complex tasks.

-Use Julep if you imagine building a complex AI assistant that needs to:

-- Keep track of user interactions over days or weeks.
-- Perform scheduled tasks, like sending daily summaries or monitoring data sources.
-- Make decisions based on prior interactions or stored data.
-- Interact with multiple external services as part of its task.

-Then Julep provides the infrastructure to support all that without you having to build it from scratch.

-### Different Form Factor

-Julep is a **platform** that includes a language for describing tasks, a server for running those tasks, and an SDK for interacting with the platform.
-To build something with Julep, you write a description of the task in `YAML`, and then run the task in the cloud.

-Julep is built for heavy-lifting, multi-step, and long-running tasks and there's no limit to how complex the task can be.

-LangChain is a **library** that includes a few tools and a framework for building linear chains of prompts and tools.
-To build something with LangChain, you typically write Python code that configures and runs the model chains you want to use.

-LangChain might be sufficient and quicker to implement for simple use cases that involve a linear chain of prompts and API calls.

-### In Summary

-Use LangChain when you need to manage AI model interactions and prompt sequences in a stateless or short-term context.

-Choose Julep when you need a robust framework for stateful agents with advanced task capabilities, persistent sessions, and complex task management.

 ## Installation